matchavez/matchavez.github.io/docs/favourite_quotes.md

 ---

-> “Throughout the centuries, there were men who took first steps, down new roads, armed with nothing but their own vision.”
->
-> <cite>Ayn Rand</cite>

----

-> “He who lives in harmony with himself lives in harmony with with the world.”
+> “He who lives in harmony with himself lives in harmony with the world.”
 >
 > <cite>Marcus Auraleus</cite>